cul-it/archival-storage-ingest/README.md

 * Each service is set to restart on failures.
 This means that if the service exits normally, systemd won't restart it automatically.
 * cular-ingest server uses ingest, transfer s3, transfer sfs, fixity check sfs and fixity compare services.
 * AWS fixity checking VM uses fixity check s3 service only.
+* Each services as well as the queuer will update the JIRA ticket specified in the ingest message its progress.

 ## Workflow